lchen198/wypyplus/README.md

 *  WyPyPlus supports auto-link on WikiWords and common markdown syntaxes.
 It also creates a reverse index for every page and supports full-text search.

 ### An Outliner Focusing on Content Creation
 *  You can break down a big topic to small pages and focus on one thing at a time.
-With the @INCLUDE=PageName syntax, you can move content around in the outline and merge everything together when you finish.
+Using the INCLUDE(WikiName) syntax, you can move content around easily and merge everything together automatically.
 This is inspired by the hot-list feature in [GrandView](https://welcometosherwood.wordpress.com/2009/10/10/grandview/), which I considered as one of the best outliner of all time.

 ### A [GetThingsDone](https://en.wikipedia.org/wiki/Getting_Things_Done) System
 * WyPyPlus comes with a calendar and detailed instructions on setting up a complete GTD system.
 It also supports page templates, contextual tags and a global menu.